osmphp/framework/doc/architecture/controversial-design-decisions.md

 # Controversial Design Decisions #

-Dubysa framework design is based on four priorities:
+Osm framework design is based on four priorities:

 * **extensibility**: the more one can customize, the better;
 * **performance**: the faster, the better;
 * **simplicity**: the less files with less lines, the better;
 * **consistency**: the more similar solutions are to similar problems, the better.

-As natural as they may seem, these priorities make significant impact on how OOP and SOLID principles are applied in Dubysa framework.
+As natural as they may seem, these priorities make significant impact on how OOP and SOLID principles are applied in Osm framework.

 Throughout this article we use the notion of "user code".
 It means any code of a 3rd party developer using the code of original developer.